 - A. Whenever a special permit is required under the provisions of this Chapter a written application for a special permit, on forms provided by the City Clerk and accompanied by plans prepared as provided in Sec.
 7.4.3 shall be submitted in accordance with the procedures of this Sec.
 7.3 and the Rules and Orders of the City Council pertaining to special permit and site plan approval applications to the City Clerk, who shall transmit such application to the City Council and the Department of Planning and Development.
 Whenever an application for a special permit is required under the provisions of this Chapter, site plan approval in accordance with Sec.
 7.4 shall also be required and an application for such approval shall be filed concurrently with the application for special permit. - B. Contents of the Application.
 Each application for a special permit shall be accompanied by a site plan submission prepared in accordance with the provisions of Sec.
 7.4.4. - 1.
-The applicant shall also submit a 3D computer-generated model, including such details as necessary to show the relationship of the project to its surroundings.
-The level of detail included in the model shall be at the discretion of the Director of Planning and Development.
-The architect of record shall certify that the model is an accurate representation of the proposed design.
-For any commercial or multi-family development with a gross floor area of 20,000 square feet or more, a model shall be provided as follows: - a.
-For a proposed development containing a gross floor area of 20,000 to 50,000 square feet, the model shall show the proposed development, all abutting properties and abutters to such abutting properties; for a proposed development containing a gross floor area 50,001 to 100,000 square feet, the model shall show the proposed development and all properties within 500 feet from the lot line of the proposed development or all abutting properties and abutters to such abutting properties, whichever is greater; or - b.
-For a proposed development containing a gross floor area in excess of 100,000 square feet, the model shall show the proposed development and all properties within 1,000 feet of the lot line of the proposed development or all abutting properties and abutters to such abutting properties, whichever is greater.
-The model shall be provided to the City in a file format acceptable to the Director of Planning and Development, in consultation with the Clerk of the City Council, the City Solicitor, and the Chief Information Officer.
+The applicant shall also submit a 3D computergenerated model, or rendered perspective drawings including such details as necessary to show the relationship of the project to its surroundings.
+The level of detail included in the model or drawings shall be at the discretion of the Director of Planning and Development.
+The architect of record shall certify that the model or drawings are an accurate representation of the proposed design.
+For any commercial or multifamily development with a gross floor area of 20,000 square feet or more, a model or drawings shall be provided as follows: - a.
+For a proposed development containing a gross floor area of 20,000 to 50,000 square feet, the model or drawings shall show the proposed development, all abutting properties and abutters to such abutting properties; for a proposed development containing a gross floor area 50,001 to 100,000 square feet, the model or drawings shall show the proposed development and all properties within 500 feet from the lot line of the proposed development or all abutting properties and abutters to such abutting properties, whichever is greater; or b.
+For a proposed development containing a gross floor area in excess of 100,000 square feet, the model or drawings shall show the proposed development and all properties within 1,000 feet of the lot line of the proposed development or all abutting properties and abutters to such abutting properties, whichever is greater.
+The model or drawings shall be provided to the City in a file format acceptable to the Director of Planning and Development, in consultation with the Clerk of the City Council.